stellaexp/data-centric-development-project/README.md

 This project has been deployed to Heroku and you can find a live demo of the site [here](https://data-centric-development-k.herokuapp.com/).

 ## Running the application locally
-To run this application locally, run
+To run this application locally, first you need to clone the repository.

 `git clone https://github.com/stellaexp/data-centric-development-project.git`

-then make sure you're in the current directory
+Then make sure you're in the current directory;

 `cd data-centric-development-project`

-Next create a virtual environment
+Next create a virtual environment;

 `python3 -m venv env`

-Then start running the virtual env
+Then start running the virtual env;

 `source env/bin/activate`

 Check you have python3 and pip3 installed.
 See [here](https://docs.python.org/3/installing/index.html) for further details.

-Install the requirements
+Install the requirements.

 `pip3 freeze --local > requirements.txt`

-To run the application locally use this command
+To run the application;

 `python3 run.py`